menaujiri/100_days_of_code/README.md

-This is a read me file to accept coding challenge
+This is a read me file to accept coding challenge.
+I want  to push